leandrosev/Data-Analysis-with-Python/README.md

 ![imdb](https://i.ibb.co/xjxPGWV/download-4.png)
 - - - -
-## Excercises made during MSc studies
+## Simple excercises made during MSc studies

 ### Ex 1: nlp.ipynb
    - Calculate the letter frequency of a text file and compare it to the standard letter frequencies of the english alphabet